myinttheingitun/Disaster-Risk-Analysis-Platform/README.txt

 - **Autoencoders**: Used for data encoding and dimensionality reduction.
 - **RegressionNet**: A custom deep learning model for estimating financial impacts.

+## Data Sources

+This project utilizes the comprehensive disaster dataset provided by [EM-DAT](https://www.emdat.be/), which was instrumental in developing our predictive models.

+## Codefest Participation

+This project was developed for the Philly Codefest.
+More information about the event can be found at [event.phillycodefest.com](https://event.phillycodefest.com/).

+## Live Demo

+The web application is currently hosted and can be accessed http://imonbera13.pythonanywhere.com/.

 ## Getting Started

 To get a local copy up and running, follow these simple steps.